Have Questions? Call us Today: (800) 970-1964 Mon-Fri 9am-6pm ET

 If you do not have *creditable coverage* and are eligible to sign up for Medicare Part B but miss your enrollment window, you will be charged a 10% penalty on top of your Part B cost which will stay with you forever.
 That comes out to roughly $17 extra per month for each 12-month period you don’t sign up for Medicare Part B when you should have.
 Yikes!

 How to avoid?
 Simple, sign up for your Part B during the 3 month window before your 65th birthday or as soon as you lose coverage through an employer plan.

 If your income is above certain thresholds, the government will add on a “surcharge” to your monthly Part B and Part D premiums.
-In 2021, those limits are $88,000/yr as an individual and $176,000/yr filing jointly.
-For folks in this situation, Part B can cost up to $504/mo and Part D can cost an extra $77.10/mo above your plan premium.
+In 2022, those limits are $91,000/yr as an individual and $182,000/yr filing jointly.
+Note: These income limits are based on your 2020 adjusted gross income.
+For folks in this situation, Part B can cost up to $578/mo and Part D can cost an extra $77.90/mo above your plan premium.

 How to avoid?
 Our team can file an IRMAA appeal form for you to see if you qualify to get out of this surcharge.
 We see roughly 60% of appeals get approved, especially if your income will be going down as you enter retirement or if your income was unusually high due to a windfall payment of some sort (sale of property, inheritance, lump sum pension, etc).